codeguy/php-the-right-way/_posts/07-04-01-Data-Filtering.md

 ## Data Filtering

 Never ever (ever) trust foreign input introduced to your PHP code.
 Always sanitize and validate foreign input before using it in code.

-PHP functions `filter_var` and `filter_input` can sanitize text and validate text formats (e.g. email addresses).
+The `filter_var` and `filter_input` functions can sanitize text and validate text formats (e.g. email addresses).

-Foreign input can be anything, from `$_GET` and `$_POST` form input data, some values in `$_SERVER`, the HTTP body via `fopen('php://input', 'r')`, etc are all considered foreign inputs.
-It is not limited to form data submitted by the user, both uploaded and downloaded files, session values and cookies count too.
-Data from third party web services should also be considered foreign input.
+Foreign input can be anything: `$_GET` and `$_POST` form input data, some values in the `$_SERVER` superglobal, and the HTTP request body via `fopen('php://input', 'r')`.
+Remember, foreign input is not limited to form data submitted by the user.
+Uploaded and downloaded files, session values, cookie data, and data from third-party web services are foreign input, too.

-While foreign data can be stored, combined and accessed later, it is still a foreign input.
-Every time you process, output, concatenate or include some data in your code you should ask yourself if the data is filtered properly and can it be trusted.
+While foreign data can be stored, combined, and accessed later, it is still foreign input.
+Every time you process, output, concatenate, or include data in your code, ask yourself if the data is filtered properly and can it be trusted.

-Filtering is tailored to the specific data usage.
-For example, when foreign input is passed to a HTML page output it can execute HTML and JavaScript on your site!
+Data may be _filtered_ differently based on its purpose.
+For example, when unfiltered foreign input is passed into HTML page output, it can execute HTML and JavaScript on your site!
 This is known as Cross-Site Scripting (XSS) and can be a very dangerous attack.
-One way to avoid this is to sanitize all HTML tags in the input, removing tags or escaping them.
+One way to avoid XSS is to sanitize all HTML tags in the input by removing tags or escaping them into HTML entities.

-That is of course one instance of filtering against a specific type of attach.
-Another example would be when passing options to be executed on the command line.
-This can be extremely dangerous and is usually bad idea, but you can use the built-in `escapeshellarg` function to sanitize the arguments.
+Another example is passing options to be executed on the command line.
+This can be extremely dangerous (and is usually a bad idea), but you can use the built-in `escapeshellarg` function to sanitize the executed command's arguments.

-One last example would be accepting foreign input to determine a file to load.
-This could be expoited by changing the filename to a file path, so you need to remove / or other characters from the path, so it cant load potentially hidden or sensitive files.
+One last example is accepting foreign input to determine a file to load from the filesystem.
+This can be exploited by changing the filename to a file path.
+You need to remove "/", "../", or other characters from the file path so it can't load hidden, non-public, or sensitive files.

-For performance, you can store filtered data and have it ready for usage next time.
-Just remember that data filtered for one kind of the output may not be sufficiently filtered for the other.

 * [Learn about data filtering][1]
 * [Learn about `filter_var`][4]